 Allergic rhinitis is a risk factor for developing asthma and treating moderate to severe allergic rhinitis is important in the management of asthmatic symptoms.

-This diagram is a schematic representation of the classification of rhinitis.
+This diagram is one schematic representation of the classification of rhinitis.

-Non-infective, non-allergic rhinitis (bottom right of the classification) includes such conditions as hormonal rhinitis, hypothyroidism and drug-induced rhinitis.
+Non-infective, non-allergic rhinitis (bottom right of the classification) includes such conditions as hormonal rhinitis (e.g. during pregnancy), hypothyroidism, rhinitis of the elderly, smoking related, and drug-induced rhinitis.

 Drug-induced rhinitis is called rhinitis medicamentosa.
 The most notable causes are over the counter drugs such as oxymetazoline and xylometazoline.
 These are the active ingredients in Sinex and Otrivine and are used by patients who have a blocked nose to get decongestion and relief.
 They are very effective but, if used beyond about ten days, cause a rebound congestion and hypersensitivity in the mucosa.
 This is rhinitis medicamentosa.